misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

 Download and install SublimeText 3 for your platform via
 <http://www.sublimetext.com/3>

+### `subl` command line launch link - Linux

+Unlike with Mac OS X, the Linux installer should have created a command line launch link for Sublime Text in `/usr/bin/subl`.
+Typing in the following command should launch Sublime Text:

+    $ subl

+You can pass in a filename parameter as well, such as:

+    $ subl default.rb

 ### Install Sublime Text 3 Package Control (Optional) - Linux